 HOWEVER, this doesn't mean that foods like white flour, sugar and butter were totally absent from this diet.
 They just were included very rarely (maybe once a week or once every two weeks).

 For example, Cretan people have a lot of recipes for spoon sweets (which are fruits preserved in a very thick sugar syrup) that accompany Greek coffee.
-They also have a lot of recipes with baked goods like these olive oil kalorizika cookies (they’re a lot like the Italian biscotti but better) and this olive oil cake.
+They also have a lot of recipes with baked goods like these olive oil kalorizika cookies (they're a lot like the Italian biscotti but better) and this Fanouropita (Greek vegan oil cake).

 So, in my opinion, when you follow the Mediterranean WOE you can consume white flour or sugar but rarely and in moderation.
 Is it healthier not to consume it at all?
 Yes it is, and you should definitely do that if you can.
 But it won't hurt much if you eat a slice of white bread or a cookie once in a while!